thoughtbot/dns/book/chapters/record_types/a.md

 93.184.216.34
 ```

 After we have both A records set up, we have an example of more than one website hosted at the same IP address.
 Our main corporate enterprise's website is `donkeyrentals.com`.
-For things like diamond-studded horseshoes or whatever we have our accessories site which is at `accessories.donkeyrentals.com`.
+For things like diamond-studded donkeyshoes or whatever we have our accessories site which is at `accessories.donkeyrentals.com`.
 We host both websites at `93.184.216.34`, but each have different content.